All Episodes

 So then I voluntarily went to the farm at the end of 1967.

-After more than a year of imprisonment, the punishment was changed to hard labor under monitoring until the end of the Cultural Revolution.
+After more than a year of imprisonment, so the punishment was changed to hard labor under monitoring until the end of the Cultural Revolution.

 That experience helped me a lot in understanding the nature of totalitarianism.

-Actually, what I was doing at that time was only reading Karl Marx and I wrote articles trying to apply methodology from Karl Marx to analyze the socialist society and mail my articles to my friends.
+And I wrote articles trying to apply methodology from Karl Marx to analyze the socialist society and mail my articles to my friends.

 And then they charged me as organizing a counter-revolutionary organization.